manhitv/manhitv.github.io/_posts/2022-03-16-blog1-how-to-become-a-data-scientist.markdown

 ---
-title: "How to become a Data Scientist"
+title: How to become a Data Scientist
 layout: post
 date: 2022-03-16 14:25
 image: /assets/images/markdown.jpg